codeRiftel/jonson/README.md

 Don't want to sacrifice speed?
 Check out [meta-vjp](https://github.com/codeRiftel/meta-vjp) which generates C# code for your lazy ass.

 ## Why?
-jonson allows sort of dynamic parsing, when JsonUtility (from Unity) does not.
+Jonson allows sort of dynamic parsing, when JsonUtility (from Unity) does not.
 Also it's written in pure C# 2.0, so it's very compatible and won't throw errors in AOT builds (compared to JSON.NET for example) while still remaining very simple and small.

 ## Features
 * verbose